FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 This behavior helps the algorithm with convergence speed, as it does not need so many zero loss result to get near critical region.
-Using the smallest (not srained yet) of lossy loads makes it sure the new offered load is unlikely to result in big loss region.
+Using the smallest (not drained yet) of lossy loads makes it sure the new offered load is unlikely to result in big loss region.
 Draining even if the estimate is large enough helps to discard early measurements when loss hapened at too low offered load.